-Whatever your starting score is – and no matter what your industry benchmark NPS may be – your focus should be on raising your number.
+Whatever your starting score is – and no matter what your industry benchmark NPS score range may be – your focus should be on raising your number.

 That said, we understand that there’s a lot of curiosity around evaluating your score against the competition and industry standards.
 So, we’ll go into how NPS is calculated and where you can find the most up-to-date benchmark numbers.

-Here’s the quick n’ dirty on calculating NPS: Subtract the percentage of promoters from the percentage of detractors.
+Here’s the quick n’ dirty on calculating your Net Promoter Score: Subtract the percentage of promoters from the percentage of detractors.
 BOOM.

 Your Net Promoter Score can range from negative 100 to 100 ( -100 to +100).

-At -100, every single person who responds is a detractor.
+At -100, within the NPS score range, every single person who responds is a detractor.
 They would not recommend you, and they’re likely to leave bad reviews of your product or service.

-At “Zero” NPS, everyone is either passive (not a detractor, but not a promoter either), or you have equal numbers of promoters and detractors, essentially canceling each other out.
+At “Zero” NPS within the NPS score range, everyone is either passive (not a detractor, but not a promoter either), or you have equal numbers of promoters and detractors, essentially canceling each other out.